trizen/Compression-Util/README.md

 Low-level function that sorts the rotations of a given string using the Burrows-Wheeler Transform (BWT) algorithm.

-It takes two parameters: `$string`, which is the input string to be transformed, and `$LOOKAHEAD_LEN` (optional), representing the length of lookahead during sorting.
+It takes two parameters: `$string`, which is the input string to be transformed, and `$LOOKAHEAD_LEN` (optional), representing the length of look-ahead during sorting.

 The function returns an array-ref of indices.